 - Meets on a regular basis with the other clerkship coordinators and SOM leadership to address common needs and share best practices.

 - Other duties as assigned.

-- Bachelors degree in Education, Public Health, Healthcare Administration or related is required
+- Bachelor's degree in Education, Public Health, Healthcare Administration or related.

-- Excellent verbal and written communication to manage all daily communication is required
+- Excellent verbal and written communication to manage all daily communication.

-- Ability to manage and navigate technology-based resources for the successful execution of the curriculum including Microsoft office, Blackboard, and LCMS+ is required
+- Ability to manage and navigate technology-based resources for the successful execution of the curriculum including Google Workspace and learning management systems.